sintaxi/dbox/README.md

 ### access_token(callback)

-One the user has granted authorization we can now generate the access token using the request token to sign the request.
+Once the user has granted authorization we can now generate the access token using the request token to sign the request.

     var options = {